keithrbennett/rexe/README.md

 ## Usage

-rexe is a _filter_ in that it can consume standard input and emit standard output; but it is also an _executor_, meaning it can be used without either standard input or output.
+rexe is an _executor_, meaning it can execute Ruby without either standard input or output, but it is also a _filter_ in that it can implicitly consume standard input and emit standard output.

 ### Help Text